 The test stand utilizes a hydraulic active dual spring disc brake chamber in order to apply friction force ("brake" action) to the rotating (or stationary) test mandrel mechanism.
 The tong is tested by applying torque to the test stand's mandrel.
 The test stand's brake is activated by pushing and twisting clockwise the red control box button on the control box.
 The black knob located on the test stand's control box regulates pressure.
-A brake foot pedal can be supplied as backup for the mini power unit.
-The mini power unit attaches to the skid and is removable.
+A brake foot pedal is supplied as backup for the mini power unit.